 Related to ‘Select All Text with Similar Formatting’ above is the ability to select everything that has a particular style linked to it.

 Right-click on a Style Gallery or Style List entry and choose ‘Select all … instances’.

 Mostly, selections are of continuous blocks.
 Multiple words, paragraphs etc. that are all together.

 You can make a selection of multiple areas from different parts of a document.
 In other words, a single selection with breaks of non-selected text between.
 We nerds call this a dis-contiguous selection.

 Here’s an example of a single non-continuous selection.
-We’ve chosen all the mission commanders from the list of men who walked on the moon.
+We’ve chosen all the mission commanders from the list of men who walked on the moon (the grey background lines).

 Do this by holding down the Ctrl key while making the selections.
 If you Cut or Copy that selection and paste it into a new location, you’ll get a continuous selection.